 The Law Office of James A. Graham is located in New Orleans and serves all of South Louisiana.

 For clients who are unable to travel, we can schedule phone or video conferences when needed.

 Contact our experienced New Orleans immigration lawyers today

 We work with anyone who lives in or near New Orleans who has immigration questions of any kind.
 We’ll explain how the immigration laws affect your immigration matter.
 Our team will guide you through the immigration process and challenges.
-If you would like to arrange an immigration consultation, please call us or fill out our contact form to schedule a consultation with an immigration lawyer in New Orleans or Slidell.
+If you would like to arrange an immigration consultation, please call us or fill out our contact form to schedule a consultation with an immigration lawyer in New Orleans.